ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 You can create up to 300 total {{site.data.keyword.block_storage_is_short}} volumes (data and boot) per account in a region.
 To increase this [quota](/docs/vpc?topic=vpc-quotas#block-storage-quotas), open a [support case](/docs/vpc?topic=vpc-getting-help-and-support-for-vpc) and specify the zone where you need more volumes.

-### After a data volume is created with a specific capacity, can the capacity later be increased?
+### After a data volume is created with a specific capacity, can the capacity be increased later?
 {: faq}
 {: #faq-block-storage-8}
 {: support}